The Quick Answer

 The impact of stress on your legs might show up as symptoms that you may not have connected to a vein health issue.
 These include:

-- Heaviness, aching, or throbbing in the legs, especially at the end of a stressful day.
+- Leg pain, heaviness, and aching, especially at the end of a stressful day.

-- Leg cramps or restless legs, particularly at night.
+- Leg cramps and restless legs, particularly at night.

 - Leg swelling (edema) in the ankles or feet that improves overnight.